prjctgeek/foodie/content/guidelines.md

 Fresh tomatoes are too runny/squish in the middle, and often slightly acidic, so two strikes against.

+As long as it's in the background flavor wise, Mushrooms' texture can be masked by chopping it very small or just turning it into a paste in the blender.
+Using it as a bread substitue or as a base, like in stuffed mushrooms, is a hard no.

 As many foodies recently, I've experimented with cooking using a [sous-vide](sousvide) (hot water bath) setup.
 My family will not tolerate the texture of meat straight out of the sous-vide; too "squishy".